shadowman-lab/Ansible-Config/SNOW/readme.md

 Select Launch Workflow on the left-hand side

-Scroll down to the Resource Path section and change the url portion from "job_templates" to "workflow_job_templates" and ensure you drag over from Pre Processing the workflow_job_template_id so the Resource path looks like "api/step->Launch Job Template->Version/workflow_job_templates/step->Pre Processing->workflow_job_template_id
+Scroll down to the Resource Path section and change the url portion from "job_templates" to "workflow_job_templates" and ensure you drag over from Pre Processing the workflow_job_template_id so the Resource path looks like "api/step->Launch Job Template->Version/workflow_job_templates/step->Pre Processing->workflow_job_template_id"

 <img src="images/launch_workflow.png" alt="Launch Workflow" title="Launch Workflow" width="800" />